GATEKEEPER-OU/Synthetic-Data/README.md

 The architecture of the different RNN models had been tailored around as specific configutation of data.
 These configuration correnspond to GK reference use cases, i.e., clinical studies involving a data collection combining, e.g., MHR, wearable biometric and behavioural data, and self-assessment surveys in the standard FHIR format.

+## N.B.
+As is the case with any text generation Machine Learning model, a model trained to a high degree of accuracy can be used to reconstruct the training data.
+Therefore the trained model associated with this project should not be made available to those without access to the original data.

-The project consists of 3 main parts:
+## The project consists of 3 main parts:

 1. Generator